 You are the official photographer for the prom photo.
 But you should still allow mom and dad to have their time to document the moment.

-If you have a chance, get a photo of the parents with their child both individually and with their date.
+If you have a chance, get a photo of the parents with their child.
+Do this both individually and with their date.

-Some may not be willing and that’s okay too.
+Some may not be willing.
+And that’s okay too.
 But don’t miss the opportunity.
 Make sure to ask if they want them.

 1. Ask the Teens If They Want Anything Special

-Including teens into the session experience is a great way to create more referrals and to give them something that perhaps you didn’t think of in terms of poses, photos, or ideas.
+Including the teens in the session experience is a great way to create more referrals.
+And it gives them something that perhaps you didn’t think of in terms of poses, photos, or ideas.

 Prom photos aren’t just for parents.
 Giving the teens the best prom portrait experience can mean working quickly and taking lots of candids to really capture the emotion and excitement of this fun evening.

 The most important tip for prom photos is to keep things light and fun.
 Both teens and parents will appreciate that kind of experience.
 We hope we’ve given you enough prom picture ideas to get you started!